Report: China Leads the World in New Coal Power Projects

 China, the world’s biggest emitter of greenhouse gases, is ready to massively boost its coal-powered energy supply with the total of future projects now standing at 226.2 gigawatts (GW).
 That is more than twice the amount of fresh capacity planned for India, according to data published Thursday by environmental groups.

-The projects approved by China amount to nearly 40 percent of the world’s total planned coal-fired power plants, according to the Global Coal Exit List database run by German environmental organisation Urgewald and 30 other partner organisations.
+The projects approved by China amount to nearly 40 percent of the world’s total planned coal-fired power plants.
+They are recorded in the Global Coal Exit List database run by German environmental organisation Urgewald and 30 other partner organisations.

 The new China projects would be more than Germany’s existing installed power capacity of around 200 GW by the end of 2018.